Australia's Crown, suitor Star vow to go cashless in casinos, regulator says

-Asia PacificAustralia's Crown, suitor Star vow to go cashless in casinos, regulator says

-Australian takeover target Crown Resorts (CWN.AX) has committed to end international gambling tours, or "junket" operations, and go cashless in its casinos, the gaming regulator in the country's biggest state said on Thursday.
+SYDNEY (Reuters) -Australian takeover target Crown Resorts has committed to end international gambling tours, or “junket” operations, and go cashless in its casinos, the gaming regulator in the country’s biggest state said on Thursday.

 After being deemed unsuitable for a gambling licence in New South Wales in February, when an inquiry found Crown had enabled money laundering on its premises, the Melbourne-based casino operator has emerged as the target of a bidding war.

-Star Entertainment Group (SGR.AX) proposed an all-stock buyout this week of its larger rival Crown that values it at A$9 billion ($6.96 billion), taking on private equity giants Blackstone (BX.N) and Oaktree Capital Group (OAK_pa.N) for control of the troubled company. read more
+Star Entertainment Group proposed an all-stock buyout this week of its larger rival Crown that values it at A$9 billion ($6.96 billion), taking on private equity giants Blackstone and Oaktree Capital Group for control of the troubled company.

 The New South Wales Independent Liquor and Gaming Authority (ILGA), which would need to approve any potential merger, said on Thursday it had held talks with Star, which had also agreed to end junket tours.